atrnh/google-pairing-tools/README.md

 7. To use the tool, click on `Pairing Tools > Show previous pairs` and the previous pairs sidebar will appear.

-If you don't already have a sheet called `All Pairs`, the add-on will make one for you.
-More about that in a second.

 ### About All Pairs
+If you are using [`hbpair-cli`](https://github.com/atrnh/hbpair-cli), you don't have to worry about this.

 This add-on needs a sheet called `All Pairs` in order to work.
 It's essentially the back end for the app.